 In 2002, all that came to an end when I was rescued by Save the Chimps.
 They found me living alone, and terribly uncomfortable because of my skin.
 Today, thanks to the persistence and diligent efforts of the veterinarian, my skin is healthy and troubles me no more!
-I am one of the leaders of a large family of chimpanzees living on an island at our sanctuary in Florida, where I get to run, jump, and play to my heart’s content.
+I am one of the high ranking members of Bobby’s family living on an island at our sanctuary in Florida.
+Each day I get to run, jump, and play to my heart’s content.
 I love my family over all else, but I also really love the company of my caregivers.
 I am often the first one to greet them with excitement when they show up, usually waiting for a game of chase.

 - Nyla bones